 All students will be expected to adhere to specific dress code expectations while in attendance at the Student Support Program.
-Students who are not in dress code will not be allowed to proceed with their day and enter the classroom.
+Students who are not in dress code will not be allowed to proceed with their day and enter the classroom until the issue is remediated.
 When students are determined to be in violation of the dress code, they will be asked to correct it.
-The student may be asked to wear a cover-up of some sort (sweatshirt, sweater, etc.), turn a shirt inside out, or wear something on loan from the Student Support Office.
-In certain situations, parents and guardians will be contacted in order for dress code appropriate clothing to be provided for the student.
-Parents and guardians will also be notified for repeated violations.
+In certain situations, parents and guardians may be contacted in order for dress code appropriate clothing to be provided for the student.
+Parents/guardians will also be notified for repeated violations.
 Additional disciplinary action may follow depending on the circumstances.
+Acceptable clothing is determined at the discretion of the Student Support Program administration.
+In the event that a student or parent/guardian is uncertain as to whether a particular item is consistent with the dress code guidelines, the student or parent/guardian should contact the administrator for approval.